 And I don’t want to brag, but I was able to give this counselor and friend a feeling of validation, as well as encourage her very soul.
 And I don’t even have a counseling degree.

 I’ve just got two really tired kids who had a meltdown.

 By meltdown, I mean that there was crying, screaming, clenching of fists, and mild hyperventilation.
 And that was just me.
 The girls were acting horrible!

-No really, the girls, who had been doing pretty well during the actual meeting, completely lost all good social and behavioral skills in a moment’s notice as we were cleaning up the toys.
-Because you see, one of them thought the other one had her drink.
+No really.
+The girls, who had been doing pretty well during the actual meeting, completely lost all good social and behavioral skills in a moment’s notice as we were cleaning up the toys.
+One of them thought the other one had her drink.
 And heaven forbid you EVER share a drink of water with your sister.
 Ever.

 And I wasn’t about to pretend that I was feeling happy and under control.
 I wanted to be honest with my emotions.
 This, my friend, is real life.